gauriiee/Hyundai-CTBUC-/README.md

 2. Install DBeaver from [dbeaver.io](https://dbeaver.io/download/).

-3. Open DBeaver and connect to the relevant databases (CTBDev and CTBQA).

-4. Explore the project code and documentation in the repository to understand the enhancements made.
+3. Explore the project code and documentation in the repository to understand the enhancements made.

 ## LINK FOR THE WEBSITE:
 [Hyundai](https://clicktobuy.hyundai.co.in/#/)